-While this federal case is now closed, the club must still wrangle with the Virginia Supreme Court's decision to send parts of a local suit back to Alexandria Circuit Court.
+While this federal case is now closed, the club must still wrangle with the to send parts of a local suit back to Alexandria Circuit Court.

 “The City of Alexandria is trying a similar move to take the Boat Club’s property through eminent domain under the guise of waterfront development,” said a Tuesday press release issued by the boat club.
 “This case is being waged in court and in the court of public opinion.”